vite-pwa/vite-plugin-pwa/README.md

 With this option, once the service worker detects new content available, then it will update caches and will reload all browser windows/tabs with the application opened automatically to take the control.

-The downside using this option is that the user can lost data on other browser windows/tabs opened if filling a form.
+The disadvantage of using this option is that the user can lose data in other browser windows / tabs in which the application is open and is filling in a form.

+If your application has forms, it is recommended that you change the behavior to use default `prompt` option to allow the user decide when to update the content of the application.

 #### Configuration